 Stephen A Engel

 The simple acts of recognizing a friend's face, or noticing the color of their hair, require an enormous amount of work by our brains.
 My lab focuses on understanding this work.
 We use the methods of cognitive neuroscience to characterize precisely how neurons in the human brain support visual perception.
-Most of our experiments combine behavioral measurements of perception with functional MRI measurements of neural activity and mathematical modeling.
+Most of our experiments combine behavioral measurements of perception with functional MRI or EEG measurements of neural activity.